 We maintain a keen focus on our three corporate priorities – the safety of our people and the public, operational excellence in all we do, and providing a great customer experience.
 We finished 2017 with the lowest injury rate in our company’s history, and we’re equally focused on public safety.

 We are positioned to excel in a new business environment where customers want clean and renewable energy, as well as reliability and affordability.
-This year, the company purchased nearly 1,000 MW of renewable energy projects from Sempra Energy, a west coast company.
-This $1.6 billion investment is the biggest acquisition we have ever made.
+This year, the company purchased nearly 1,000 MW of renewable energy projects from Sempra Energy, a west coast company, worth $2.1 billion.
 Adding these valuable renewable projects to the portfolio of our Clean Energy Businesses moves us from the sixth to the second largest solar producer in North America.
 We’re now an even bigger player in the fastest growing field in the energy industry: renewable power.

 The new assets include nine solar and one wind generating facilities.
 The move makes us the owner and operator of some of the premier solar farms in the country.
 They cement our national reach of renewable energy in 17 states.